Friday, 4 July 2014

 With so little to pack, we had no trouble leaving before 7 am and went straight down the road, hitting the main street just opposite a bar that we had never seen before, which was wide open and full of customers, as it was also a newsagency.

 As we sat enjoying our second breakfast, with pastries from along the street, it started to rain and soon the cars were ploughing along through torrents, while the pedestrians had all fled into doorways.

 We waited hopefully for it to pass but in the end we had to set off in our plastic capes, which had been getting much more use that we expected lately.

-The road out of town was the D11 and it soon went under the railway line, at which point we turned off on the D119, which was going along beside the tracks.
+The road out of town was the D11 and it soon went under the railway line, at which point we turned off on the D119 and continued along beside the tracks.
 At the station there was a tall slab of stone, sad monument to the many “French undesirables” who were interned there in 1940 and later transported to North Africa, or worse still, Germany.

 Turning once again, we came to a level crossing over the railway track, and beyond that there was no more tar, only mud.
 After the last house, we were in open fields, the crops sagging under the weight of rain.